tswow/tswow-wiki-0.13/_documentation/addons.md

 ## Files

 A single module can contain at most a single addon, which is located at `modulename/addons`.
-Users can generate this directory using the command `addon create modulename`.
+Users can generate this directory using the command `create addon modulename`.
 The entrypoint for all addons is the file `addons/modulename-addon.ts`, but users may create any other amount typescript files under this directory and import them as you normally would in TypeScript.

 Addons can also access files in the `modulename/shared` directory.
 Since the `shared` directory is also used by live scripts, the coding style here must be valid for both addons and live scripts.